cdpaiva/Spring-Security/README.md

 Almost everything in here is based on an excellent tutorial from [JavaBrains](https://www.youtube.com/watch?v=X80nJ5T7YpE).
 I just added the following:

-* Changed from the deprecated `WebSecurityConfigurerAdapter` to a component-based configuration, basically by exposing an `AuthenticatinManager` bean and using a `SecurityFilterChain`.
+* Changed from the deprecated `WebSecurityConfigurerAdapter` to a component-based configuration, basically by exposing an `AuthenticationManager` bean and using a `SecurityFilterChain`.
 More information on how to do this in [this post](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter) from the Spring Blog.

 * Added database access to retrieve the user details for authentication.